-Born in Kansas City, MO, John Bohannon served as an Army officer for 20 years, then for 25 years taught at a private Vermont high school.
-Now “retired,” he chairs two organizational boards and serves on two others.
-He also volunteers at a nearby boarding school for children with difficult home situations.
+John served as an officer in the Army for 20 years, then taught at a private boarding high school in southern Vermont for 25 years.
+Now “retired,” he chairs one organizational board and serves on others.
+He also serves as a hospice volunteer in the Bellows Falls, VT, area.
 For relaxation he teaches and practices tai chi.

 Teacher, craftsperson, wife, mother and grandmother, Susie Peters was born in Grand Rapids, MI, but has lived and worked in Saxtons River for the past 48 years.
 She’s served for many years on the boards of a local social service agency and an arts organization, and she has co-created and volunteered with various peace, justice and environmental groups.
 Susie has performed with various choir groups and she and her husband maintain a large organic vegetable garden.